-Instructor: John Foschia, Doble Engineering
+Instructor: John Foschia, Doble Engineering When testing transformers, there are several off-

 When testing transformers, there are several offline electrical tests available for the purposes of diagnostic analysis.
 While each test provides valuable information about the apparatus, no one test will tell us everything we need to know in order to make a full assessment.
 In that respect, all tests are an equally important part of a comprehensive test program.
 This session will cover the purpose and theory of off-line electrical transformer diagnostics, common failure mechanisms, and the analysis of test results.